Animation in the United States in the television era: Early experiments

 There were a number of early experiments in limited animation television cartoons.
 These cartoons usually were about five minutes in length and were episodic in nature, allowing stations to flexibly program them.
 One of the first images to be broadcast over television was that of Felix the Cat in 1928.
-Historian Harvey Deneroff of the Savannah College of Art and Design suggests that animator Don Figlozzi drew some of the first animations to be used on television, working for Popeye films in 1931.
 In 1938, cartoonist Chad Grothkopf's eight-minute experimental Willie the Worm, cited as the first animated film created for TV, was shown on NBC.
+Historian Harvey Deneroff of the Savannah College of Art and Design suggests that animator Don Figlozzi drew some of the first animations to be used on television, working for WPIX TV in 1948.
 Another one of the first cartoons produced expressly for television was Crusader Rabbit (1950), a creation of Alexander Anderson and Jay Ward.
 Soundac, a small studio in Florida, was responsible for another early adventure serial, Colonel Bleep.
 Often, existing programs would be a launching ground for new cartoon characters.
 In 1956, the Howdy Doody show aired the first Gumby clay animated cartoon from creator Art Clokey.
 Sam Singer earned a certain degree of infamy for his efforts at television animation, which included an animated adaptation of The Adventures of Paddy the Pelican (which may or may not have made it to air) and the original series Bucky and Pepito, both of which have been cited as among the worst of their kind.
 On the other hand, a long-running series of animated shorts named Tom Terrific was produced by Terrytoons for the Captain Kangaroo show, and this series was praised by film historian Leonard Maltin as "one of the finest cartoons ever produced for television."

 Cartoons in the Golden Age, such as the works of The Fleischer Brothers and Tex Avery, contained topical and often suggestive humor, though they were seen primarily as "children's entertainment" by movie exhibitors.
 Beginning in 1954, Walt Disney capitalized on the medium of television with his own weekly TV series, Disneyland.
 This ABC show popularized his new Disneyland theme park and began a decades-long series of TV broadcasts of Disney cartoons, which later expanded into the show Walt Disney's Wonderful World of Color.
 While Disney recognized that the economics of the medium could not support his production standards and refused to go into TV animation, he still ordered the creation of one character exclusive to TV, Ludwig Von Drake.
 The character's segments would link compilations of the company's archived theatrical shorts as complete episodes.